 Longer answer: There are a lot of branches within The Complex, branches you probably don’t even realise are any different to what you saw before – but they are.
 For example, based on whether or not you’re liked by Rees, how Amy deals with certain situations will change, even though the options you have to pick from are the same either way.
 If he likes you then he’ll offer to help you out, if he doesn’t then Amy will have to perform whatever you tell her to do on her own.

-Subtle things like this enhance the overall experience because it keeps continuity throughout and adapts to your Relationship status with the others.
+Subtle things like this enhance the overall experience because it keeps continuity throughout and adapts to your Relationship status with others.

-The big changes, such as ones which dramatically alters the narrative and/or the ending you’re heading for, are seamlessly built within the narrative.
+The big changes, such as ones that dramatically alters the narrative and/or the ending you’re heading for, are seamlessly built within the narrative.
 There are two main routes you can go down once you get to a certain point, both of which then split into three or four alternative pathways based upon how you deal with the situations given to you and the Relationship levels at that point.
 As such, replaying the game and picking new choices at these crossroads is really interesting as it pretty much gives you a new perspective on things and pushes the story in drastic new directions.